ferdinandtorggler/extract-svg-styles/readme.md

 Options to use `extract-svg-styles` with [Grunt](http://gruntjs.com) are the same as for the `extract` function with the exception of `src` and `out`.

 `out.style` is `styleDest` in Grunt, `out.svg` is the regular Grunt `dest` property.
+If `dest` is omitted, only the stylesheets will be generated.